pinoox/paper/README.md

    git clone install https://github.com/pinoox/paper.git
    ```

-   4.2. **Clone repo and copy to pinoox path on localhost in apps**
+   4.2. **Download and install from market**
    <br>
    >go to pinoox manager app  http://127.0.0.1/pinoox/manager
-   and go to market, install paper from market.                                                                                                                                                                                                                                                                       >
+   and go to market, install paper from the market

 4. **Routing** <br>
    Create a new route through your settings to make your website available to everyone